-Have a knack for designing, decorating and spreading holiday cheer?
+Have a knack for designing, decorating, and spreading holiday cheer?
 When it comes to how to start a business with $100, becoming a holiday or party decorator might be a fun and rewarding startup.
 Everyone loves holiday decor, but few have the time or creativity to execute it.
 That’s where you come in.
 Here's another plus — holiday decorating doesn’t require the certification that interior design does.

 Identify a decor style or niche by browsing design magazines or Pinterest.
 As a decorator, even your first client will want to see pictures.
-Therefore, start by redecorating your own home and taking before-and-after pictures.
+Therefore, start by redecorating your own home and taking before-and-after photos.
 Volunteer to decorate for family and friends, and don’t forget to take pictures for your portfolio.

 To keep investment costs low, identify suppliers that will allow you to rent decor items.
-Promote your business through word of mouth, Instagram and Facebook.
+Promote your business through word of mouth, Instagram, and Facebook.
 Lastly, you'd also benefit from having a website and listing your business on Google My Business.

 Personal Concierge Services

-Filing and other organizational tasks
+- Filing and other organizational tasks

-Running personal errands
+- Running personal errands

-Making travel arrangements
+- Making travel arrangements

-Coordinating household chores or groceries
+- Coordinating household chores

-Gain credibility in the market by offering free tips or suggestions via short videos or reels; you don’t even need fancy video equipment to make them — your phone will suffice.
+Gain credibility in the market by offering free tips or suggestions via short videos or reels.
+You don’t even need fancy video equipment to make them — your phone will suffice.
 You can also join LinkedIn industry forums or Facebook groups and answer any relevant questions to further drive traffic to your business.

 Home Organizational Consultant

 Thanks to Netflix's "Tidying Up with Marie Kondo," everyone realizes the importance of an organized home or office.
 However, few know how to go about it.
-If design and organization is your forte, you can easily start a home organizational consultant business with less than $100.
+If design and organization are your forte, you can easily start a home organizational consultant business with less than $100.

-For a smooth start, why not partner with Incfile?
-We can help you plan, form and even manage your new business.
-Incfile offers a full Business Resource Center for small businesses that includes free guides and downloads to help you along the way.
+For a smooth start, consider partnering with Incfile.
+We can help you plan, form, and even manage your new business.
+Incfile offers a full Business Resource Center for small businesses, including free guides and downloads to help you along the way.